dersteps/shadowrun-chargen/README.md

 Copyright issues
 =================
 If I remember correctly, there have been some issues with a similar software in version 3 of the game.
-As I creates this project for myself and don't want any trouble, I decided to not include the database that is required for it to work properly.
+As I create this project for myself and don't want any trouble, I decided to not include the database that is required for it to work properly.
 You will need to create your own in order to use the software (which requires you to own the books, of course).

+I will, however, include the SQL-scripts required to create the SQLite database.